 Though winters can be frosty, they are generally fairly dry and snow seldom falls in the city.
-The farming hinterland is highly productive with a growing dairying industry, some deer farming, as well as the traditional sheep farms.
-Among these are many pockets of vineyards, olive groves and other crops.
+The farming hinterland is highly productive with a large dairying industry, some deer farming, as well as the traditional sheep farms.
+Grain farming is also a major land use, particularly south of Christchurch.
+Among these farms are many pockets of vineyards, olive groves and other crops.
 The volcanic Banks Peninsula to the southeast is a sheep farming and a popular recreational area with Akaroa, its largest settlement, an attractive tourist town with a historical French connection.
 Mt Hutt, the premier commercial ski area close to the city, lies to the west 1½ hours away.

 Today this attractive city of parks, gardens, and trees supports professional theatre, music and the arts as well as being the home of many keen sports people.
 Outdoor activities include winter skiing, climbing, walking and mountain biking on Banks Peninsula and in the nearby mountains.
 There is also jet boating and fishing on the many rivers as well as the usual team games like football, cricket, tennis, etc. Other aquatic activities include sailing and surfing.
 Christchurch has it all.